Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The activity handlers interface doc.

 # Development Status
-The launch version of the EngagementManager API is almost ready.
-We are working on getting its first release out.
+We are working on getting first release of  the InterUnit UI API for wxWidgets out.
-We estimate this will happen by the end of June 2023.

-# Building the EngagementManager API:
+# Building the InterUnit UI API:
 Should you build this API?

 1. If you are new to wxWidgets.